Persistent, controllable circulation of a polariton ring condensate: Experimental method and results

-{\bf Experimental method and results}.
 The physics of polariton condensates in semiconductor microcavities is well established; for reviews see Refs.~\cite{caru,yama-deng,littlewood-BECbook, baum-BECbook}.
-Due to their photonic component, polaritons have very light mass ($\sim 10^{-4}$ times a vacuum electron mass), while their excitonic component gives rise to relatively strong repulsive interactions.
-This allows Bose condensation at temperatures of 5-50 Kelvin in typical III-V semiconductor structures.
-Most of the experiments on polariton condensates have used structures with short radiative lifetime, of the order of 1-20 ps, which is comparable to or shorter than the typical collision times between polaritons.
-Numerous intrinsic nonequilibrium effects (e.g. Ref.~\cite{bloch-kpz, Keeling-KPZ, Szymanska-KPZ, Comaron_2021}) have been reported.
-For the past decade, however, it has been possible to create structures with polariton lifetimes of 300-400 ps, allowing macroscopic flow over hundreds of microns \cite{nelsen,steger} and equilibration confirmed by a successful fit of the particle occupation number as a function of energy to an equilibrium Bose-Einstein distribution \cite{MITPRL}.
-These long-lifetime structures have also been used to demonstarte the Bogoliubov branches of a polariton condensate \cite{ostro}.
+Due to their photonic component, polaritons have very light mass ($\sim 10^{-4}$ times a vacuum electron mass), which allows condensation in the range of 5-50 K, while their excitonic component gives rise to relatively strong repulsive interactions.
+Numerous intrinsic nonequilibrium effects (e.g. Refs.~\cite{bloch-kpz, Keeling-KPZ, Szymanska-KPZ, Comaron_2021}) have been reported using polaritons with short lifetime (1-20 ps).
+For the past decade, however, it has been possible to create structures with polariton lifetimes of 300-400 ps, allowing macroscopic flow over hundreds of microns~\cite{nelsen,steger} and equilibration condensation, confirmed by fits of the particle occupation number as a function of energy to an equilibrium Bose-Einstein distribution~\cite{MITPRL, hassan, comaron2024coherence}.
+These long-lifetime structures have also been used to demonstrate the Bogoliubov branches of a polariton condensate~\cite{ostro}.